Sadra-TMH/nodejs-project/README.md

-# Awesome Project Build with TypeORM
+# Node JS sample Project Build with TypeORM and Express js

 Steps to run this project: